 Deputies, detectives and federal agents pursued Josh for more than two years, believing they had the benefit of time.
 Then, on Feb.
 5, 2012, Josh killed himself and the boys, Charlie and Braden, by setting fire to a home he’d rented in Graham, Washington.

 The remains of Josh Powell’s home in Graham, Washington on Feb.
 7, 2012.
 Photo: Ravell Call, Deseret News

 The deaths of the boys shocked Susan Powell’s family, friends and many other people who had followed the unfolding story in news reports.

 Their deaths also triggered the public release of court documents, social worker reports and even a psychological evaluation of Josh from state agencies in Washington.

 A little over a year later, in May of 2013, police in West Valley City, Utah declared the case cold.

 West Valley City leaders discuss detailed information about the Susan Powell investigation on May 20, 2013.
 Photo: Scott G. Winterton, Deseret News

 They likewise released a redacted copy of their case file to the media.
 It included tens of thousands of pages of reports, interview transcripts, warrants, subpoenas, forensic evaluations, cell phone records, evidence, emails, photos and more.

-The sheer volume of those materials made it difficult for people interested in the case to digest all of the new details.
+The sheer volume of the case files posed a problem.
+People interested in the case had a hard time sifting through and digesting all of the new details.

-Many of the documents from both Washington and Utah were presented without context.
-In the case of the police files, some referenced investigative leads that were inconclusive or turned out to be dead-ends — but did not clearly indicate that.
+Investigators presented many of the documents, from both Washington and Utah, without context.
+In the case of the police files, some referenced investigative leads that proved inconclusive or turned out to be dead-ends — but did not clearly indicate that.